emanuele-falzone/Tensorflow-Neural-Network-Quantization/README.md

 # Tensorflow Neural Network Quantization
 This is a school project for the Advanced Computer Architectures class @PoliMi, 2017-2018.

+Be careful, the repository contains also the datasets and all the model files.

 You can see the main results of MNIST models evaluation looking at these notebooks:
 [Model (a)](https://github.com/emanuele-falzone/Tensorflow-Neural-Network-Quantization/blob/master/MNIST/performance-small.ipynb),
 [Model (b)](https://github.com/emanuele-falzone/Tensorflow-Neural-Network-Quantization/blob/master/MNIST/performance-big.ipynb)